MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Lync/LyncServer/lync-server-2013-peer-to-peer-activity-summary-report.md

 ## <a name="metrics"></a>Métricas

-A tabela a seguir lista as informações fornecidas no Relatório de Resumo de Atividades Ponto a Ponto.
+A tabela a seguir lista as informações fornecidas no Relatório de Resumos de Atividades Ponto a Ponto.

-### <a name="peer-to-peer-activity-summary-report-metrics"></a>Métricas do Relatório de Resumo de Atividades Ponto a Ponto
+### <a name="peer-to-peer-activity-summary-report-metrics"></a>Métricas do Relatório de Resumos de Atividades Ponto a Ponto

 <table>
 <colgroup>